2020 in Review: Adapting Our Fleet Simulator to an Evolving Market

-Whilst our early product focused on supporting ridehail and rideshare fleets (both human-driven and autonomous), we quickly evolved to supporting the rise in other service types.
-In general, we’ve witnessed growth in demand for understanding and planning 3 service types:
+Whilst our early product focused on supporting ride-hail and rideshare fleets (both human-driven and autonomous), we quickly evolved to supporting the rise in other service types.
+In general, we have witnessed growth in demand for understanding and planning 3 service types:

 Fully electric buses are being accelerated to market following the recognition that city buses are the cause of large amounts of black carbon emissions, whilst fixed route, regular bus services are a good use case for battery powered vehicles.

 Even though COVID-19 has slowed down the public transport sector, global electric bus volume is expected to grow by over 10% per year to 2027.
 EV bus makers such as Arrival, Volvo, BYD and Proterra are all racing to produce vehicles to meet the growing demand.